Apartment fire in Shelby County leads to discovery of meth lab, documents say

 Detectives made the scene and confirmed the agents were used to make meth.

 Bongs and glass pipes were also found.
-The apartment was being leased by Cadem Farese who had fled the scene of the fire, court records said.
+The apartment was being leased by Caden Farese who had fled the scene of the fire, court records said.

 Download the FOX13 Memphis app to receive alerts from breaking news in your neighborhood.

-Note: EDITOR'S NOTE: A previous version of this story indicated the Miller Creek at Germantown apartments are in Germantown.
-The apartment complex is in Memphis on Winchester Road near Forest Hill.
-This story has been edited to reflect that information.